andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 ![](https://github.com/mikecinnamon/DataSci/blob/main/Figures/03e-1.png)

 We see here a combination of a trend with time-based patterns, but it is difficult to conclude much with so many observations and the current granularity of the data.
-Since intraday patterns can be responsible for a significant part of the variation that we see in the chart, we aggregate to a daily data set.
-We use the mean so the vertical scale in the successive charts remains the same.
+Since intraday patterns can be responsible for a significant part of the variation that we see in the chart, we aggregate the hourly data to daily data.
+We use the mean, so the vertical scale in the successive charts remains the same.
 Note that here, we don't use `.groupby()`, but `.resample()`, and we don't need to create a new data set for plotting.

 ```
 In [15]: df['total'].resample('D').mean().plot(figsize=(8,5), title='Figure 2.
 Daily total demand', color='black', linewidth=1);